sphinx-labs/sphinx/specs/managed-service.md

 We'll describe these in more detail below.

 ### Allow the user to specify a consistent `executor` address when deploying via the Sphinx DevOps platform
-When deploying via Sphinx, the user must specify an `executor` field in their deployment approval leaf (see the [SphinxModule spec](TODO(end)) for more information).
+When deploying via Sphinx, the user must specify an `executor` field in their deployment approval leaf (see the [`SphinxModuleProxy` specification](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/specs/sphinx-module-proxy.md#approve-leaf-data) for more information).
 When deploying via the Sphinx DevOps platform, the individual addresses used to execute transactions may vary and may be rotated regularly.
 Therefore, we use the `ManagedService` contract to allow the user to specify a single address whenever they are deploying via the Sphinx DevOps platform.

 ### Store the funds used for executing transactions on each chain
 The Sphinx DevOps platform backend relies on sending transactions via the `ManagedService` contract from an arbitrary set of accounts to execute deployments.
 To make funding management easy, the cost of each call should be refunded to the caller from the `ManagedService` contracts balance.